Steps to the Sabbath

 There are two types of Hebrew calendar, the original creation calendar as set out in the Scriptures, and the Hebrew Babylonian calendar that was used by the pharisees.
 The calendar is detailed here.
 The Hebrew day period (24 hour day) and the calendar become critical to the understanding of the Feasts Days, and the Fathers salvation plan.

 The fourth Commandment set out in the Ten Commandments in Exodus 20:8 tell us to remember the Sabbath day and set it apart.
 So throughout the first six days of the week, “remember” that on the seventh day you will be resting.
 When you make your plans for the week, place the Sabbath into your schedule.
 Don’t make any plans for the seventh day that would take away from what you should be doing.
 Just as the the Father has remembered His love and faithfulness to His people (Psalm 98:3), we should be faithful to Him and remember His Sabbath.

 3) Rest, don’t do normal servile work

-The Sabbath is kept every seventh day, which is from Friday sundown to Saturday sundown.
+The Sabbath day (24 hours) is kept every seventh day, which is from Saturday sunrise to Sunday sunrise.
 On this day we should do no work—that is, we should not do whatever we do for income and self-provision.
 The Sabbath is ultimately a picture of the gift of salvation in the Messiah and therefore cannot be “worked for.”
 Just as the Sabbath is an opportunity for us to trust the Father for our physical provision, we must trust in the Messiah for our salvation.
 We cannot rely on our own efforts.
-God is the one who provides and we simply receive His blessings with grateful hearts.
+The Father is the one who provides and we simply receive His blessings with grateful hearts.